padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* I really to investigate the learning rates. cause apparently, it's all butterflies effect.

 * Should take priority now: **Optimizer**: I need to be re-write it, because I intend to have different lr for diff group of variables.
 	* Need a way to split between, pre-trained weights and newly introduced ones.
 So we can log differences...